bLopata/ml-tensorflow/Readme.md

 ```

 Displaying our input image against our output digit using our `show_reconstructed_digits()` helper function shows how the NN modifies the image from input to output, and can show how dropout affects our final output.

+## GCP Taxicab Prediction Lab

+This lab utilizes `nyc-tlc:green.trips_2015`, a dataset freely available from Google which contains a great deal of information on NYC taxi cab rides during 2015.
+Rather than running this code on jupyter notebooks as done in previous labs, we will be using Google Cloud Platform (GCP) for a more real-world TF experience.

 # Jupyter Notebook Tips